svalenti52/Duelling_Idiots/README.md

 Chapter 11.
 A Different Slice of Probabilistic Pi

+    This is a needle and circular table top problem: randomly dropping a needle onto the table top, what is the probability that one end of the needle sticks out over the edge of the table top?
+Also consider the other two events: that of two ends protuding and that of the needle being completely contained by the interior of the table top.

     Associated files: needle.cpp

 Chapter 12.
 When Negativity is a No-No

+    What is the PDF of Z = X / (X - Y) where X and Y are uniformly distributed random variables on the unit interval?

+    Associated files: negativity.cpp

 Chapter 13.
 The Power of Randomness

+    What is the PDF of Z = X ^ Y where X and Y are uniformly distributed random variables on the unit interval?

 Chapter 14.
 The Random Ratio